Applications of renormalisation to orthonormal Strichartz estimates and the NLS system on the circle: Introduction

 $\ga(t)=|u(t)\rg \lg u(t)|$ solves \eqref{eq:NLSS}.
 So \eqref{eq:NLSS} can be seen as a natural generalisation of the cubic NLS to many-particle systems.
 Given this formulation, a natural question is what is the largest choice of $\alpha$ for which \eqref{eq:NLSS} has a solution.
 In the case that $\alpha = 1$, this is a simple application of local well-posedness of the (one-body) cubic NLS in \cite{Bou93} and the triangle inequality.
 We direct the reader for example to \cite{CU24} for such a problem.
 In recent years, the study of such a question for $\alpha > 1$ has attracted a lot of attention, especially in the context of the application of the orthonormal Strichartz estimates.
 For example, see \cite{LS14, LS15, CHP17, CHP18, Had25, HH25, HY26, Hos24, Hos25AHP, Hos25, Hos25PAA, BHS25, PS21, NY25, NY25SIAM, CU24, Dong21}.

 Our main application concerns the well-posedness of \eqref{eq:NLSS}.
 First, we have the following result for when we do not renormalise the density. \begin{theorem}[Optimal well-posedness for the cubic NLS system] We have that \eqref{eq:NLSS} is globally well-posed in $\FS^1$.
-If $\al>1$, \eqref{eq:NLSS} is ill-posed in $\FS^\al$ in the sense that the solution map is discontinuous. \end{theorem}
+If $\al>1$, \eqref{eq:NLSS} is ill-posed in $\FS^\al$ in the sense that the solution map is discontinuous. \end{theorem} {\begin{remark} Let us briefly remark that the global well-posedness of \eqref{NLSS_introduction} with a focusing potential was recently studied in \cite{Ath26}, which appeared shortly after the first version of this work.
+In \cite{Ath26}, the author proves that \eqref{NLSS_introduction} is globally well-posed in the space $H^1 \FS^1(\T)$, which is the space of operators whose weak derivate are trace-class.
+The proof proceeds via Fourier-Galerkin methods, and is rather different to the approach in this paper. \end{remark}} At least formally, \eqref{eq:NLSS} is equivalent to the following renormalised cubic NLS system